launchdarkly/api-client-python/docs/SegmentsBetaApi.md

 Create Big Segment import

-Starts a new import process for a Big Segment
+Start a new import process for a Big Segment.

 ### Example